 Calling All Scouts: Come See What the International Spy Museum Has to Offer!

-Our most popular option for scouts is the Museum’s exhibition, which includes the world’s largest collection of international espionage artifacts on public display.
+Our most popular option for scouts is the Museum’s exhibition, which includes the world’s largest collection of international espionage-related artifacts on public display.
+The Museum examines actual events, reveals true stories, and presents hundreds of authentic tools of the spy trade.

 Customize your visit with add-on experiences, including: